aleen42/PersonalWiki/Programming/JavaScript/react/jsx_spread_attributes/jsx_spread_attributes.md

 This is an anti-pattern because it means that we can't help you check the right propTypes until way later.
 This means that your propTypes errors end up with a cryptic(含義隱晦的) stack trace.

+The props should be considered immutable.
+Mutating the props object somewhere else could cause unexpected consequences so ideally it would be a frozen object at this point.

 **Spread Attributes** has used a new operator, `...` notation, in ES6.